 In this Raspberry pi serial reading and writing tutorial, we will be showing you how to read and write data through the serial GPIO connections that are made available to you on your Raspberry Pi.
 We will be showing you how to do these serial writes by using a RS232...read more

-In this project, we will be exploring how to setup a basic low-cost Raspberry Pi Twitter Bot utilizing the Python programming language.
-Our Raspberry Pi Twitter bot we will be showing you how to write and setup is made easy thanks to the Twython package.
-We will be...read more
+In this project, we will be exploring how to set up a basic low-cost Raspberry Pi Twitter Bot utilizing the Python programming language.
+In this Twitter bot tutorial, we will be showing you how to write the script while implementing the Twython package, and you will...read more

 In this Raspberry Pi Twitch bot tutorial, we will be showing you how to program your own Twitch Moderator Bot in python that will run on your Raspberry Pi.
 The bot we will be showing you how to write is rather simple in nature but can be adapted to being quite a...read more

-This Raspberry Pi email server tutorial will take you through the steps on how to setup your very own email server that is both low cost and relatively versatile.
-One of the many reasons to setup a personal server on the Pi is its low cost.
-The initial cost is low and...read more
+This Raspberry Pi email server tutorial will take you through the steps on how to set up your very own email server that is both low cost and relatively versatile.
+One of the many reasons to set up a personal server on the Pi is its low cost.
+The initial cost is low,...read more

 A Raspberry Pi TorrentBox is a great way to have a cheap affordable always on torrent machine.
 If you’re a heavy or light torrent user, then this still works pretty well for both!
 I have filed this under the intermediate projects as it can get a bit sensitive when it...read more